kubeflow/website/content/en/docs/components/katib/experiment.md

 +++

-This page describes in detail how to configure and run a Katib experiment.
+This guide describes how to configure and run a Katib experiment.
 The experiment can perform hyperparameter tuning or a neural architecture search (NAS) (**alpha**), depending on the configuration settings.